Las Vegas shooting: Remembering the fallen

 "She was the definition of a boss girl.
 She was a boss woman."

-Vo worked with the New York Life Insurance Company and was the producer of the month, according to SFGate.com.
+Vo worked with New York Life Insurance Company and was producer of the month, according to SFGate.com.
 She had also recently joined the chamber of commerce.

 “As a woman myself and as a young woman, [Vo] was an inspiration,” Vivian Ha, a 24-year-old coworker, said.
 “She was the definition of a boss girl.
 She was a boss woman.”